Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Stocks

 The Austrian Oak needs no introduction.
 He's a bodybuilding champion, A-list movie star, and the former governor of California.
-And if that was all he did, it would be impressive enough—but it's far from everything.
+And if that were all he did, it would be impressive enough—but it's far from everything.

 Given his entrepreneurial spirit, it's no surprise that Arnold's investments include several startups and business ventures.